lebogan/snob/README.md

 ## TODO
 - [ ] Bind the net-snmp c library to make this app even more portable.
 - [X] Build a Ubuntu test environment, write installation instructions.
+- [X] Add a method to eliminate the need for external ping utility.
+- [X] Update the installation process/script with a Makefile.

 ## Development
 Please, see the DISCLAIMER below.
 Check out the repo on GitHub at https://github.com/lebogan/snob.git
-Developed using Crystal 0.27.0 on Fedora 28 workstation running under Vagrant v2.2.0 with VirtualBox 5.2 provider.
+Developed using Crystal 0.28.0 on Fedora 28 workstation running under Vagrant v2.2.4 with VirtualBox 6.0 provider.
-Tested on Fedora 26/27/28 and CentOS 7.
+Tested on Fedora /27/28 and CentOS 7.
-See README_UBUNTU.md for my tests on Ubuntu 14.04.
+See README_UBUNTU.md for my tests on Ubuntu 14.04 and 18.04.

 ## Contributing
 Please, see the DISCLAIMER below.